awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 ## AWS App2Container<a name="developer-tools-a2c"></a>

 Sometimes enterprise customers might already have applications that are hosted on premises or on EC2 instances or both\.
-They are interested in the portability and tooling ecosystem of containers specifically on ECS, and need to containerize first\.
+They are interested in the portability and tooling ecosystem of containers specifically on Amazon ECS, and need to containerize first\.
 AWS App2Container enables you to do just that\.
 App2Container \(A2C\) is a command line tool for modernizing \.NET and Java applications into containerized applications\.
 A2C analyzes and builds an inventory of all applications running in virtual machines, on premises or in the cloud\.
 After you select the application you want to containerize, A2C packages the application artifact and identified dependencies into container images\.
-It then configures the network ports and generates the ECS task\.
+It then configures the network ports and generates the Amazon ECS task\.
 Last, it creates a CloudFormation template that you can deploy or modify if needed\.

 For more information, see [Getting started with AWS App2Container](https://docs.aws.amazon.com/app2container/latest/UserGuide/start-intro.html)\.